prismos-org/hardened-configs/guides/brave/brave.md

 ### Languages
 1. **Disable Spell Check and Brave Translate:** spell check may send text snippets; Translate processes content on servers (Anonymized but better to avoid).
 ### Search Engines
-1. Use a self-hosted SearxNG instance or Mullvad Leta as your search engine.
-Mullvad Leta runs on RAM-only servers and is accessible as an onion service.
+1. Use a self-hosted SearXNG instance or Mullvad Leta as your search engine.
+Mullvad Leta Is hosted on RAM-only servers and Is accessible as an onion service plus they have a good record.
 2. Disable **Improve Search Suggestions**.
 3. Disable **Web Discovery Project**.
 ### System